apache/flink/docs/dev/event_time.md

 timestamp.
 See [Allowed Lateness]({{ site.baseurl }}/dev/stream/operators/windows.html#allowed-lateness) for more information on how to work with late elements in event time windows.

+## Idling sources

+Currently, with pure event time watermarks generators, watermarks can not progress if there are no elements to be processed.
+That means in case of gap in the incoming data, event time will not progress and for example the window operator will not be triggered and thus existing windows will not be able to produce any output data.

+To circumvent this one can use periodic watermark assigners that don't only assign based on element timestamps.
+An example solution could be an assigner that switches to using current processing time as the time basis after not observing new events for a while.

+Sources can be marked as idle using `SourceFunction.SourceContext#markAsTemporarilyIdle`.
+For details please refer to the Javadoc of this method as well as `StreamStatus`.

 ## Debugging Watermarks